Sandeepbhatta/ecommerce_sandeep-1/ecommerce_sandeep/lab_manual/lab1.md

 Git initialization alt text

 e.
 Conclusion
-The first lab of e-commerce taught us many things.
-Initial setup helped us create environments and setup efficiently.
-Then, we knew how to start a project using Django.
-Knowledge about running the server was also obtained.
-We knew how to do CRUD operations on the server.
-Finally, we also knew more about source control using Git and Github.
-Making a repository on Github and sharing it made our code easily accessible.
+We learned a lot from the first e-commerce lab.
+The initial setup aided us in quickly creating environments and setting up.
+Then we knew how to start a Django project.
+It was also learned how to operate the server.
+On the server, we knew how to perform CRUD operations.
+Finally, we learned more about Git and Github for source control.
+Our code was easily available after we created a Github repository and shared it.